-Minikino’s monthly screening and discussion has since provided filmmakers with an opportunity to make an impact to a wider audience.
-Minikino also works with film festivals both in and out of Indonesia by designing special programs of international or Indonesian short films, providing their audience with an opportunity to see and discuss about films they might never get to see otherwise.
+Minikino also works with other film festivals and short film programmers world wide by designing special programs of international or Indonesian short films, providing their audience with an opportunity to see and discuss about films they might never get to see otherwise.
 Minikino has also published and distributed several short film selections in electronic form, and organised film-related workshops.

-The problem might be a quite simple one: focusing on the spirit, people are making “independent films”, not realizing the format of storytelling that they’re using.
+The problem might be a quite simple: focusing on the spirit, Indonesian filmmakers are making “independent films”, not realizing the format of storytelling that they’re using.
 The result is a great number of feature-length-wanna-be masqueraded as short film.
 A cut version of a big film.
 An unconscious imitation of the most popular format in Indonesia: TV soaps.
 A lengthy, boring version of one idea that could be simple and smart had it been treated the proper way.

 The next problem lies in the first problem: people are not aware about the short film format.
 This came from lack of exposure to short film culture.
 Therefore Minikino focuses on creating a short film culture in Indonesia, by holding a regular screening and discussion of an international selection of short films.
 These screening and discussion of short films are attended by the filmmakers in whichever possible ways; including intercontinental online chats arranged directly after a screening.

-At the same time, Minikino believes that culture can only exist and develop with exchange, not isolation.
-Through Minikino’s monthly screening and discussion, Minikino promotes exchange and networking amongst filmmakers and the audience.
+Minikino believes that culture can only exist and develop with exchange, not isolation.
+Through Minikino’s screening and discussion, Minikino promotes exchange and networking amongst filmmakers and the audience.
 Some filmmaking groups have been established by filmmakers who met as audience in Minikino’s regular screening and discussion activities.